Tatianabellagio/freqk/README.md

 ## To-do

+- [ ] debug ref-dedup: some variants with 0 reference allele-specific k-mers end up with a count of 1 at the end of ref-dedup, but don't actually have a reference-allele-specific k-mer in the index -> will probably lead to some allele frequencies being 0 instead of nan

 - [ ] debug ref-dedup: variants near chromosome ends need two regions extracted, region prior to the variant and the region between the variant and chromsome tip

 - [ ] add typical counting speed